lvgl/lvgl/docs/widgets/core/checkbox.md

 ## Overview

 The Checkbox object is created from a "tick box" and a label.
 When the Chackbox is clicked the tick box is toggled.

 ## Parts and Styles
 - `LV_PART_MAIN` The is the background of the Checkbox and it uses the text and all the typical backround style properties.
 `pad_column` adjusts the spacing between the tickbox and the label
-- `LV_PART_INDICATOR` The "tick box" is a square the uses all the typical backround style properties.
+- `LV_PART_INDICATOR` The "tick box" is a square that uses all the typical backround style properties.
-By deafult its size is equal to the height of the main part's font.
-Padding properties makes the tick boy larger in the respectiev directions.
+By default its size is equal to the height of the main part's font.
+Padding properties make the tick box larger in the respective directions.

-The Checkbox is added to the deafult group (if it is set).
+The Checkbox is added to the default group (if it is set).

 ## Usage

 ### Text
-The text can be modified by the `lv_checkbox_set_text(cb, "New text")` function.
+The text can be modified with the `lv_checkbox_set_text(cb, "New text")` function and will be dynamically allocated.
-It will dynamically allocate the text.

 To set a static text,
 use `lv_checkbox_set_static_text(cb, txt)`.
-This way, only a pointer of `txt` will be stored and it shouldn't be deallocated while the checkbox exists.
+This way, only a pointer to `txt` will be stored.
+The text then shouldn't be deallocated while the checkbox exists.

 ### Check, uncheck, disable
-You can manually check, un-check, and disable the Checkbox by using the common state state add/clear function:
+You can manually check, un-check, and disable the Checkbox by using the common state add/clear function:
 ```c
 lv_obj_add_state(cb, LV_STATE_CHECKED);   /*Make the chekbox checked*/
 lv_obj_clear_state(cb, LV_STATE_CHECKED); /*MAke the checkbox unchecked*/